Fleet Faction: Washington Naval Treaty

-Kato Tomosaburo was appointed head of negotiations by prime minister Hara Kei, as Tomosaburo had a powerful reputation and was capable of restraining the navy from making outrageous demands.
-During the negotiations at the conference, Tomosaburo and Kato Kanji split on multiple issues, representing the Treaty Faction and fleet factions respectively.
+Kato Tomosaburo was appointed head of negotiations by Prime Minister Hara Kei, as Tomosaburo had a powerful reputation and was capable of restraining the navy from making outrageous demands.
+During the negotiations at the conference, Tomosaburo and Kato Kanji split on multiple issues, representing the Treaty and Fleet Factions, respectively.
 Both had, initially, a baseline "absolute requirement" for 70 percent naval strength vis-à-vis the United States Navy.
-Kanji personally opposed the ratio as a matter of principle, arguing that Japan should have total parity, but stated that the seventy percent ratio was a "maximum concession".
-The two Kato's were both shocked by the demands of the US representatives, who demanded a ratio of sixty percent strength.
+Kanji personally opposed the ratio as a matter of principle, arguing that Japan should have total parity, but stated that the 70 percent ratio was a "maximum concession".
+The two Kato's were both shocked by the demands of the US representatives, who demanded a ratio of 60 percent strength.
 The proposed treaty limited the total capital ship tonnage of each of the signatories.
 No single ship could exceed 35,000 tons, and no ship could carry a gun in excess of 16 inches.
 Only two large aircraft carriers were permitted per nation.
 No new fortifications or naval bases could be established, and existing bases and defenses could not be improved in external territories and possessions specified in the treaty.
 The tonnage allotment to Japan was based on a 5:5:3 ratio, compared with the United States and United Kingdom, with the justification being that these two countries needed to maintain fleets on more than one ocean whereas Japan had only the Pacific Ocean.
 Tomosaburo, though "dumbfounded", readily accepted the US's terms in return for a guarantee of the status quo on US bases in Guam and the Philippines.
 In contrast, Kanji vehemently opposed the proposal.
 Kanji argued that the treaty was "outrageous" and stated that the US was attempting to enforce its hegemony upon Japan through arms control, calling the treaty an "unequal treaty" and an "unbearable humiliation".
-Kanji was reinforced by the Naval Affairs Research Committee for the League of Nations, which stated that any ratio under the Seventy-percent strength limit was non negotiable.
+Kanji was reinforced by the Naval Affairs Research Committee for the League of Nations, which stated that any ratio under the 70 percent strength limit was non negotiable.
 Kanji went through private channels without informing Tomosaburo, moving to subvert Tomosaburo's senior position at the conference by wiring the Naval General Staff his dissident views.
 Tomosaburo had already told the senior naval staff, including admiral Tōgō Heihachirō, his position, resulting in Kanji's maneuver being ultimately futile.
 By the time of the treaty's signing, Kanji shouted "As far as I am concerned, war with America starts now, We'll get our revenge over this, by god!.
 Tomosaburo's subordinates in the Navy Ministry would continue the "Washington Naval Treaty System" after his death from colon cancer, weakening opposition to the Kantaiha.